Resilience: when cities are too heavy

 While rampant urbanization contributes to these kinds of geological disturbances, it has an impact on soils weakened both by storm water runoff and repeated floods with their string of infiltrations.

 Aware of the need to act, scientists, industrialists, and local authorities have already come up with solutions.
 The most obvious consists in combating land take in cities and urban sprawl, responsible for the disappearance of natural areas.
 However, we should be wary of the obvious, because building on the outskirts of cities helps regulate their weight!
 Ultimately, it is about reestablishing a virtuous water cycle, making soils capable once again of absorbing and then returning storm water, ridding the perimeters of buildings, municipal land, and schoolyards of bitumen, and increasing the number of green spaces.
 Land take is higher in France than its European neighbors due to households’ preference for individual housing and the incentive given to companies to set up on the outskirts of cities.
-The public authorities have therefore reacted by introducing the goal of zero net land take (ZAN), within the framework of the French Climate and Resilience Act of August 22, 2021.
+The public authorities have therefore reacted by introducing the goal of zero net land take (ZAN), within the framework of the French Climate and Resilience Act.
 People speak of the problem of land take in France with urban sprawl.
 However, urban sprawl limits the weight to a given space and should therefore encourage less subsidence.
 The problem here is once again the water cycle with all these consequences, less the problem of subsidence.

 Creating living soil

 Many experts, including Italian architect and urban planner Paola Viganò2, are also calling for urban planning incorporating the concept of “living soil”.
 She even goes further, examining the case of “diffuse cities” – which describe urbanization without planning or consultation, where housing has been placed on top of the previous agricultural function without completely erasing it.
 Anticipating the potential problems posed by this type of land in regions such as Venice (Italy), a city particularly exposed to the risks of flooding, she has carried out a study on ground engineering ahead of time.
 “On the basis of a trial project conducted with the engineers from the local water authority,” explains Paola Viganò, “we envisaged storing water from the Alps and glacier melt in disused quarries.
 They could store the water intended for irrigation in summer and serve as reservoirs to combat the risks of flooding if the river levels rise.
 For the areas around Venice directly impacted by the rising sea level projections, we are examining the possibility of returning them to the sea by creating a system of sea walls that would define protected ‘rooms’ that could be opened one by one as the sea rises.”
 The system can be applied inland to prevent the consequences of heavy rainfall, as occurred in Emilia-Romagna in May 2023.
-A highly urbanized country, Italy is bearing the brunt of the pressures on its soil, whether they are telluric or caused by Cevenol episodes (a term denoting the stormy spells suffered by the Mediterranean region).
+A highly urbanized country, Italy is bearing the brunt of the pressures on its soil, whether they are telluric or caused by storms.

 NEW YORK, NEW YORK - SEPTEMBER 29: A person makes a video of a flood water on Parkside Avenue on September 29, 2023 in the Flatbush neighborhood of Brooklyn borough New York City.
 Flash flooding is expected in the counties of Nassau, Queens and Kings, which includes Brooklyn, according to the state’s National Weather Service office as remnants of Tropical Storm Ophelia reaches the Northeast.
 Gov. Kathy Hochul has declared a state of emergency for the NYC area.
 (Photo by Michael M. Santiago/Getty Images)